YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: This MUPIP BACKUP error indicates that the specified change in the replication state cannot be done due to the reason described in a following YDB-E-TEXT message.

 Action: If the message indicates "Standalone access required", try to enable the replication in the standalone mode using MUPIP SET REPLICATION.
-If the message suggests switching journal file, specify the backup qualifier NEWJNL in the command line.
+If the message suggests switching journal files, specify the backup qualifier NEWJNL in the command line.

 -----------------
 REPLSTATEOFF